JoseAdrianRodriguezGonzalez/MHlibraryv_1/README.txt

 To install, click DOWNLOAD SOURCE in the top right corner, and see our tutorial at http://www.ladyada.net/library/arduino/libraries.html on Arduino Library installation

-Using the old library and their existen components, it will be added an option that you can use an arduino leonardo with ATmega32u4 and ATmega16u4
+Using the old library and their existen components, it will be added an option that you can use an arduino leonardo with ATmega32u4.
+Now it just need the parto for the stepper motor